Skip to main content

 How Do These Therapies Affect Long-Term Metabolic Markers?

-The long-term influence of these therapies on is a primary focus of ongoing research.
+The long-term influence of these therapies on metabolic health is a primary focus of ongoing research.
 The available data show divergent, sex-specific outcomes that underscore the different ways testosterone interacts with male and female physiology.
 A consistent finding in long-term studies of hypogonadal men undergoing TRT is a significant improvement in multiple components of the metabolic syndrome.
 These benefits appear to be sustained and may even increase over time.

 Restoring physiological testosterone in men often reverses key metabolic dysfunctions, while in women, the primary indication remains symptom management, with metabolic effects being an area of active investigation.